Somali Fantasy

 By Mohamed Buwe

-'Have they…after all?' he mumbled in a slight stupor.
+'Have they…after all?' he mumbled in a slight stupor, throwing his useless blanket off him.

 He was sitting on the edge looking forlorn, hunched forward, staring at the floor.